OxHainan/cloak-docs/docs/source/develop/cloak-language.rst

 -------------
 Functions
 -------------
 Function (F) is a group of statements that perform a task together.
-The general form of function definition is as follows:
+The general form of a function definition is as follows:

 .. code-block::

    F ::= function f(τ_1@α_1 id_1, . . . , τ_n@α_n id_n) returns τ@α {P; return e; }

-Concentrately, you can refer to specific examples to correspond to the formal description:
+You can refer to specific examples to correspond to the formal description:

 .. code-block::